Data-Culpa/DevDocs/Alerts.md

 * Categories - With Validator 1.9, we infer categories from dates and apply our distribution alerting on the categories.
 We also can alert if a new category value appears; otherwise big changes in the categories will be reflected in the distribution.

+#### Additional Alerts:

+In addition to the configurable alert knobs, Validator will generate alerts for the following:

+* Mis-configured gold standard situations.
+* Log 'alert' messages pushed from the Validator API from connectors or your API calls (enabling your application to augment the log and alert streams found in the Watchpoint activity)
+* Invalid, unparse-able CSV, Parquet, etc files pushed to Validator

 ### Data Flows

 In private beta, we enable correlation of alerts across linked watchpoints.
 Contact us for more information.

 _Patents pending._